Penn State set to host six meets including the Big Ten Championships

 A member of the coaching staff since 1983, Jepson was appointed head coach on July 6, 1992, succeeding long-time head coach Karl Schier.

 During Jepson's coaching tenure at his alma mater, Penn State student-athletes have earned All-America honors 111 times.
 He has also mentored 16 individual national champions, including Mark Sohn, the first gymnast to win four-consecutive pommel horse national crowns.

-Jepson also championed the renovation efforts of the White Building, transforming the facility into the top collegiate training site in the country.
+Jepson also championed the renovation efforts of the White Building, the Penn State training gymnasium, transforming the facility into the top collegiate training site in the country.

 A Nissen-Award nominee as a senior, Jepson posted a perfect score of 10.0 on rings in a meet against a team from the Soviet Union in 1983 at Rec Hall.

 Jepson joined the Lions' coaching staff as a graduate assistant in 1983 and worked in that capacity for two seasons.
 His first season as an assistant coach was 1985-86.

 Jepson has been instrumental in guiding Penn State gymnastics to berths on the U.S. Senior National and Developmental squads, and in addition was a member of the 1997 and 2005 USA World Championships coaching staff.

 A member of the National Association of Collegiate Gymnastics Coaches, Jepson served as secretary and treasurer of the United States Elite Coaches Association.